 VC – Digital Signal Processor

 The Z-DSP is an open-source, cartridge-based, digital sound processing and generating platform for your modular synthesizer.
-The Z-DSP has a stereo DSP processor with 24-bit sampling, 15Khz of bandwidth, smooth voltage controlled parameters, and has the ability to be programmed all in Eurorack format.
+The Z-DSP has a stereo DSP processor with 24-bit sampling, 15kHz of bandwidth, smooth voltage-controlled parameters, and the ability to be programmed, all in Eurorack format.
 While the Z-DSP cannot compete with the processing power found on personal computer, it does provide direct control of the DSP hardware and has a unique set of features aimed at the manipulation of digital effects.
 With the Z-DSP, digital audio can be bent, stretched, deformed, and distorted by interacting with your modules; something personal computers just can’t do.

-The Z-DSP interface VC digital parameters, VC Mix/Dry, manual and sequential program switching, and a pair of VC feedback loop paths with exposed patch points that let you insert the rest of your modular into the DSP process.
-The Z-DSP lets you go far beyond ordinary processing, breaking the rules and allowing you to patch right into the heart of the DSP chip trough the clock input, allowing for some digital madness and creative sounds design.
+The Z-DSP interface provides VC digital parameters, VC Wet/Dry mix, manual and sequential program switching, and a pair of VC feedback loop paths with exposed patch points that let you insert the rest of your modular into the DSP process.
+The Z-DSP lets you go far beyond ordinary processing, breaking the rules and allowing you to patch right into the heart of the DSP chip trough the clock input, allowing for some digital madness and creative sound design.

 Size: 28HP – Depth: 59mm – Power: +12V 130ma / -12V 36ma

-Dragonfly MKII is a set of eight voltage controlled time-based delay effects for the Z-DSP MKII features advanced delay programs with added filters and additional taps spicing up the original Dragonfly set of programs further ahead.
+Dragonfly MKII is a set of eight voltage-controlled time-based delay effects for the Z-DSP.
+MKII features advanced delay programs with added filters and additional taps spicing up the original set of Dragonfly programs.

 The external feedback loop on the Z-DSP let you feedback through other modules like filters, VCAs or just about any other module to further process the Dragonfly repeats.

-Hook up a Z3000 for a variable clock of the DSP processor chip to mesh up the algorithms processing speed from clear digital repeats to grungy lo-fi warbles, this is where binary DSP bits meet up with the organic analog circuity of the Z-DSP.
+Hook up a Z3000 for a variable clock of the DSP processor chip to mess up the algorithm’s processing speed, shifting from clear digital repeats to grungy lo-fi warbles, this is where binary DSP bits meet up with the organic analog circuity of the Z-DSP.

 The Dragonfly Delay contains the following algorithms:

-– Mono in Stereo out Right Ratio: Selector for ratio of Right delay time lo Left
+– Mono in Stereo out Right Ratio: Selector for ratio of Right delay time to Left.

-– Mono in Stereo out Ping Pong: Two tap delay from Left to Right with Low Pass
+– Mono in Stereo out Ping Pong: Two tap delay from Left to Right with LPF.

 Grain De Folie

-The French phrase for the cartridge is “Grain de Folie” which could be translated ad “seeds of madness”, but in French “grain” also translates to “grain” and “madness” evokes the strange disassembling/reassembling granular process.
-Also, “avoir un grain de folie” is a typically expression to describe people behaving in a non conventional way, thus a fitting play on words quite nicely describing the unpredictable nature of this set of algorithms.
+The French phrase for the cartridge is “Grain de Folie”, which could be translated as “seeds of madness”, but in French “grain” also translates to “grain” and “madness” evokes the strange disassembling/reassembling granular process.
+Also, “avoir un grain de folie” is a typically expression to describe people behaving in a non-conventional way, thus a fitting play on words that quite nicely describes the unpredictable nature of this set of algorithms.

 These pitch shifting algorithms are much like the earliest digital pitch shifters released.
-Sounds similar to the eventide H910, AMS 15-80 (with Pitch beard) and Publison DHM 89 can be achieved.
-These programs are intended more for pure effects rather than the complex multiple harmony lines later devices and plugins became known for producing.
-Chords fomr single VCOs can easily be made using the “Interval” programs on the card though.
+Sounds similar to the eventide H910, AMS 15-80 (with pitch board) and Publison DHM 89 can be achieved.
+These programs are intended more for pure effects rather than the complex, multiple harmony lines later devices and plugins became known for producing.
+Chords can easily be made from single VCOs using the “Interval” programs on the card, though.